idealparable/BibleQ/HowToRead.md

 That definition is important in the proof that the expanse is air later.
 We see this also next with "earth" being called dry land and the waters below, gathered into one place, called seas.

-##### 1:9-10 Waters in One Place
+##### 1(Genesis).1.1:9-10 Waters in One Place

-[/9 God said, “Let the waters under the sky be gathered together to one place, and let the dry land appear;” and it was so.
+<blockquote><span class="bbq">/9 God said, “Let the waters under the sky be gathered together to one place, and let the dry land appear;” and it was so.
 10 God called the dry land “earth”, and the gathering together of the waters he called “seas”.
-God saw that it was good./]
+God saw that it was good./</span></blockquote>

 When trying to reconstruct in your mind what the text is saying, it's important not to miss features.